 As discussed, the way you manage your customer data needs to be digitalised if you’re going to provide excellent customer care.
 Amongst reducing paper waste, it also allows you to save time on admin effort, personalise the experience your customers have, and help improve customer retention.

-Don’t just do it for your customers either, but for yourself and your staff!
-You can make the whole process of going digital that much easier if you take steps to optimise your scheduling through tools like, service reminders, invoice portals, and more, thanks to a quality CRM.
+You shouldn’t take these steps just for your customers either, but for yourself and your staff!
+You can make the whole process of going digital that much easier if you take steps to optimise your scheduling through tools, including service reminders, invoice portals, and more, thanks to a quality CRM.

 Learn more by clicking below: How to Build a Customer Database!